 Jason Watson was named the head coach of the University of Arkansas volleyball team on January 7, 2016, to become the third head coach in program history.
 In 11 prior seasons as a head coach at BYU (2005-07) and Arizona State (2008-15).
-Watson enters the 2018 season with a 228-180 (.559) record and has guided his teams to seven NCAA Tournament selections.
+Watson closes the 2019 season with a 250-216 (.536) record and has guided his teams to seven NCAA Tournament selections.

-Heading into his fourth season at the helm, Watson is looking to put the Hogs back in forward motion after closing out the 2018 season at 11-17.
-The Razorabcks are predicted to finish two spots higher in the SEC than where they finished in 2018 – one could contribute the improvement from the recognized incoming class that earned Highest Honorable Mention by PrepVolleyball.com.
+Heading into his fifth season at the helm, Watson is looking to put the Hogs back in forward motion after closing out the 2019 season at 11-17.
+In 2019, the Razorabcks were predicted to finish two spots higher in the SEC than where they finished in 2018 – one could contribute the improvement from the recognized incoming class that earned Highest Honorable Mention by PrepVolleyball.com.

 In his second season, Watson oversaw a 10-win improvement from the previous year with the Razorbacks finishing the 2017 campaign with a 19-11 overall record and 9-9 mark in SEC play.
 Arkansas’ 10 wins at Barnhill Arena marked the program’s highest home-win total since 2012.
 Arkansas also finished the year at No. 47 in the final RPI rankings.